PokemonSanFran/Bassoonian_pokeemerald-expansion/saves/README.md

 # Testing Process
 1) Run `make_release` to create v0 of a project
+2) Run `make_release` to create v1 of a project
+3) Export saveblock
-2) Perform modifications to saveblocks
+4) Perform modifications to saveblocks
-3) Run `make_release` to create v1 of a project
+5) Run `make_release` to create v2 of a project
-4) Play game to test if save data is correct
+6) Play game to test if save data is correct
-5) Perform additional modifications to saveblocks
+7) Perform additional modifications to saveblocks
-6) Run `make_release` to create v2 of a project
+8) Run `make_release` to create v3 of a project
-7) Play game to test if save data is correct
+9) Play game to test if save data is correct

 ## Modifications
 There are 16 different branches to test different scenarios.